Lombiq/NPM-Targets/Readme.md

 An `npm run dotnet-prebuild --if-present` script will be also executed during the build process which can be utilized to run a Gulp task for example.
 This will only happen if the files defined in `NpmDotnetPrebuildWatchedFiles` have changed (to achieve [incremental build](https://docs.microsoft.com/en-us/visualstudio/msbuild/how-to-build-incrementally?view=vs-2019)).

-If you want to utilize this then add a `dotnet-prebuild` script to the _package.json_ file like this (`gulp build` is just an example of a command you can run):
+If you want to utilize this then add a `dotnet-prebuild` script to the _package.json_ file like this (`gulp build` is just an example of a command you can run; you can also run the default gulp command with just `gulp`):

 ```
 {